 The current state of the overall economy is of major concern to the School District.
-With declining or flat revenue sources and continually rising costs, the School District must search for new funding while at the same time find ways to cut expenses without jeopardizing the overall quality of the education program.
+As the economy begins a slow and steady recovery, the district revenue stream is not keeping up with the increasing expenditures.
+The School District must search for new funding while at the same time find ways to cut expenses without jeopardizing the overall quality of the education program.
 Unfunded mandates are an on-going concern to the School District as well as the uncertainties for a state funding model for school districts.
-Other areas of major concern include the Health Care Reform and the loss of targeted federal stimulus dollars and the looming fiscal cliff jeopardizing our economy.
+Other areas of major concern include the Health Care Reform and the loss of targeted federal stimulus dollars.